mvolkmann/blog/src/ocaml.md

 let num2 = read_float () in

 let product = num1 *. num2 in
-Printf.printf "The product of %.2f and %.2f is %.2f\n" num1 num2 product;
+printf "The product of %.2f and %.2f is %.2f\n" num1 num2 product;
 ```

 # HTTP Servers